 1. Safety first

-On busy city roads, safety is an important consideration, so make sure your employees know that you have done what you can to protect them and their personal safety equipment.
+On busy city roads, safety is an important consideration, so make sure your employees know that you have done what you can to protect them like getting them a trial lawyer who can fight cases on behalf of them if anything goes wrong.
 Secure bike shelters not only protect the bicycle itself against theft, but they also make it less likely that any removable additions, such as bike lights, could be stolen too.